Bowero/simple-tcp-server/README.md

 -b / --backlog     How many connections to accept in queue
                    (default: 10)
 -h / --help        Show this information
+-v / --version     Show the current version of simple-tcp-server
 ```

 Then you can connect to it.
 The easiest way is to use telnet.